-Aung San Suu Kyi: No ethnic cleansing of Myanmar Muslim minority - BBC News
+Suu Kyi denies Rohingya ethnic cleansing

 These days she is wary of the international media, disdainful of her international critics, far more the steely politician than the global icon feted from capital to capital when she was released seven years ago.

-The interview was also a chance for Ms Suu Kyi to defend the progress her government had made since sweeping to power.
+Ms Suu Kyi also defended the progress her government had made since sweeping to power in March last year.

 The number one priority - creating jobs - had been helped by investment into roads, bridges and bringing electricity to communities.
 Healthcare has also improved, and more free elections have been held.